 I found recipes for sorrel spinach pesto.
 For purslane (it’s a highly nutritious weed) pesto.
 For pesto made with pistachios and hazelnuts and macadamia nuts, broccoli and cilantro and dandelion greens, Any combination was ripe for the trying.

 So naturally when I got wind of carrot top pesto, there was no question I would have to give it a whirl.

 Carrot top pesto has an added trash-to-treasure allure.
 Creating with a part of the vegetable usually destined for the compost heap has a special, almost subversive quality about it, don’t you think?

 I found many recipes for carrot top pesto.
 Some combining the green with basil.
 Others using cashews as the nut.
 In the end, I chose a simple combination with almonds and lemons.
 I liked how the lemons highlighted the light, citrus-y flavor of the carrot tops.

-As for me, I’ll be searching the garden, hoping to discover my next uncommon pesto pairing.
+As for what’s next?
+You’ll find me searching the garden, hoping to discover a new uncommon pesto pairing.